thoughtbot/administrate/docs/adding_controllers_without_related_model.md

 related to it (for example for a statistics page).

-To do that, you must define an `index` route, as only controllers with index routes are displayed in the sidebar and then add a custom dashboard:
+To do that, you must define an `index` route, as only controllers with index routes are displayed in the sidebar, and then add a custom dashboard:

 ```erb
 # app/views/admin/stats/index.html.erb